Hridyesha21/Linux/README.md

 # 🐧 Open Source Audit — Linux Kernel
-# Name: Sarthak Maurya
+# Name: Lakshmi Hridyesha Peddinti
-# Roll No: 24BAI10269
+# Roll No: 24BAS10074

 A capstone project exploring the philosophy, architecture, and ecosystem of the **Linux Kernel** as part of an Open Source Software course.